 Many cultivated perennial campanula species are perennial in Zones 5-9, although there are some variations (see species section, below).
-Campanula are deer-resistant, yet attract both hummingbirds and butterflies to your yard.
+Campanula is deer-resistant, yet attract both hummingbirds and butterflies to your yard.

 “Bellflowers are generally easy to grow and long-lived.
 They perform best in cool-summer areas, although partial shade and a deep organic mulch can help them bloom almost as well where summers are warm”Perennials for Every Purpose: Choose the Right Plants for Your Conditions, Your Garden, and Your Taste (A Rodale Organic Gardening Book), by Larry Hodgson

-While there are hundreds of species of Campanula, there are a few stand-out varieties that have become favourites of gardeners across the world.
-Here are some wonderful types of Campanula to grow, starting from the dwarf and groundcover types and moving towards the upright species.
+While there are hundreds of species of Campanula, there are a few stand-out varieties that have become favorites of gardeners across the world.
+Here are some wonderful types of Campanula to grow, starting from the dwarf and groundcover types and moving toward the upright species.

 Fairy Thimbles (Campanula cochlearifolia)